Theoretical study of the two-proton halo candidate $^{17}$Ne including contributions from resonant continuum and pairing correlations: Introduction

 \section{Introduction}

 The study of unbound or loosely bound exotic nuclei casts a new light on the discovery of nuclear halo structure~\cite{TA85}.
-The valence nucleons can be readily scattered into single-particle resonant states in the continuum.
+The valence nucleons can be readily scattered into single-particle resonant orbitals in the continuum.
 Due to the small binding energy and small or no centrifugal barrier conditions, the valence nucleons tunnel out of the potential barrier to long distances with an extended density tail to form the so-called halos.
-Therefore, the resonant states in the continuum and the coupling between bound states and the continuum near the threshold play an important role in the description of halo phenomena~\cite{Bulgac80,Doba84}.
-In most calculations, the continuum is replaced by a set of positive energy states without the contribution of the widths, determined by solving the Hartree-Fock-Bogoliubov (HFB) or relativistic-Hartree-Bogoliubov (RHB) equations in coordinate space and with box boundary conditions~\cite{Doba96,MR96}.
-The properties of the quasipaticle resonant states in the continuum, such as the widths, are taken into account for the neutron case by the resonant Bardeen-Cooper-Schrieffer approach based on the relativistic mean field theory (RMF-rBCS)~\cite{San03,Cao04,Zhang09}.
+Therefore, the resonant orbitals in the continuum and the coupling between bound states and the continuum near the threshold play an important role in the description of halo phenomena~\cite{Bulgac80,Doba84}.
+In most calculations, the continuum is replaced by a set of positive energy orbitals without the contributions of the widths, determined by solving the Hartree-Fock-Bogoliubov (HFB) or relativistic-Hartree-Bogoliubov (RHB) equations in coordinate space and with box boundary conditions~\cite{Doba96,MR96}.
+Taking into account of the contributions from bound states and resonant orbitals in the continuum, the resonant Bardeen-Cooper-Schrieffer approach based on the relativistic mean field theory (RMF-rBCS)~\cite{San00,San01,San03,Cao04,Zhang09} is applied to describe the properties of neutron-rich nuclei.

-Neutron halos have been prominently observed in experiment~\cite{TA85,Aumann00,Ye05,Mueller07,Smith08} and investigated for neutron rich nuclei theoretically~\cite{Renzz95,ME98,MR98,ZhangHQ01,ZhouSG10}, while those for proton halos are still few because of the Coulomb barrier~\cite{ZhangHQ04,Ye09,Mayg10}, especially for the two-proton halo~\cite{Renzz96}.
-As one of the candidates, $^{17}$Ne aroused great interest from both the experimental ~\cite{Kanungo03,Geithner08,Tanaka2010-prc} and theoretical aspects~\cite{Fortune01,Zhukov05,Zhanghy03,Ma11}.
-Latest measurements of high-precision mass and charge radius on $^{17-22}$Ne, including the proton-halo candidate $^{17}$Ne, have been performed with Penning trap mass spectrometry and collinear laser spectroscopy~\cite{Geithner08}.
-The charge radii of $^{17}$Ne is determined for the first time, as well as the binding energy and root mean square (rms) experimental error bar.
-Recently, the reaction cross sections for $^{17}$Ne are measured by transmission method and the corresponding density distribution is deduced from a modified Glauber-type calculation~\cite{Tanaka2010-prc}.
+Recently, neutron halos have been prominently observed in experiments~\cite{TA85,Aumann00,Ye05,Mueller07,Smith08} and widely explored theoretically~\cite{Renzz95,ME98,MR98,ZhangHQ01,ZhouSG10}.
+However, studies on proton halos are still scarce because of the existence of the Coulomb barrier~\cite{ZhangHQ04,Ye09,Mayg10}, and even more so for two-proton halos~\cite{Renzz96}.
+As one of the promising two-proton halo candidates, $^{17}$Ne recently attracts experimental~\cite{Kanungo03,Geithner08,Tanaka2010-prc} and theoretical~\cite{Sagawa11,Sagawa10,Fortune01,Zhukov05,Zhanghy03,Ma11} attention.
+The most precise mass and charge radii measurements of $^{17-22}$Ne have been performed with Penning trap mass spectrometry and collinear laser spectroscopy~\cite{Geithner08}.
+Furthermore, the reaction cross sections for $^{17}$Ne are measured by the transmission method and the corresponding density distribution is deduced from a modified Glauber-type calculation~\cite{Tanaka2010-prc}.